Woolmington v DPP: Trial

 Woolmington was tried for murder on two separate occasions, which did not violate the rule of double jeopardy.
 At his first trial, heard at the Taunton Assizes in January 1935, Woolmington made for the first time his claim about the gun accidentally discharging.
 The Director of Public Prosecutions subsequently explained to colleagues that this defence had come as a surprise and had been difficult to respond to.
 The trial judge, Mr Justice Finlay directed the jury that:

 The case for the prosecution is deliberate shooting.
 The Defence is: Not guilty of murder.
 They prove the killing, and in the absence of explanation that is murder.
 The Defence say: Excusable because accidental.
 Consider whether you entertain the slightest doubt that this was a deliberate killing … If you have no doubt, it is your duty to convict … If the result of a dispassionate survey is to leave a reasonable doubt in your minds, then your duty as well as your pleasure is to acquit.

 In other words, they must acquit if the prosecution had failed to prove Woolmington's guilt beyond reasonable doubt.
 The jury failed to agree a verdict, and were discharged after 65 minutes.

-At the Bristol Assizes, Judge Swift ruled that the case was so strong against him that the burden of proof was on him to show that the shooting was accidental.
+At the Bristol Assizes, Mr Justice Swift ruled that the case was so strong against him that the burden of proof was on him to show that the shooting was accidental.
 The jury deliberated for 69 minutes.
 On 14 February 1935 he was convicted (and automatically sentenced to death).

 On appeal to the Court of Criminal Appeal, his defence team argued that the judge had mis-directed the jury.
 Lord Justice Avory refused leave to appeal, relying on a passage of Foster's Crown Law (1762):

 In every charge of murder, the fact of killing being first proved, all the circumstances of accident, necessity, or infirmity are to be satisfactorily proved by the prisoner, unless they arise out of the evidence produced against him; for the law presumeth the fact to have been founded in malice, until the contrary appeareth.
 And very right it is, that the law should so presume.
 The defendant in this instance standeth upon just the same foot that every other defendant doth: the matters tending to justify, excuse, or alleviate, must appear in evidence before he can avail himself of them.